 To connect to a remote process, select the connection in the connection list and click Connect.
-If the connection is password protected, a dialog to enter the username and password will be presented.
+If the connection requires authentication, a dialog to enter the username and password will be presented.

 To close the connection, select the connection in the connection list and click Disconnect.
 If the remote closes the handle or the connection is dropped, the connection will automatically be disconnected.
 Subsequent operations in the remote editor will prompt to reconnect to the remote connection.
 Once reconnected to the process, the issued operation will be re-run.

 Remote editors support executing arbitrary code on the remote connection.
 Code can be evaluated on the remote process with the same controls as a normal editor (display, execute, etc.).
 See Q menu commands for more information about execution options.
 Remote editors can also be used to inspect data values in the Visual Inspector, however this requires capture output to be enabled.

 Running remote scripts

 In addition to ad-hoc code execution, entire scripts can be run on the remote process.
 To run a script on a remote process, open the script from the workspace tree and attach the editor to a remote process.